YaleDHLab/lab-workshops/intro-to-javascript/README.md

 With just a few lines of JavaScript, you can unlock a tremendous range of dynamic and interactive functionality.
 To get you started with JavaScript, we'll walk through the basics below.

-## JavaScript Fundamentals

-The following sections are meant to provide quick overviews of different aspects of the JavaScript programming language.

 ### Element selections

 You will often need to select elements on a page in order to modify their styles or attach event listeners to them.
 To explore element selections, let's add some things to our web page that we can select.
 Update your index.html so that it looks like this:

 ```
 <!DOCTYPE html>